 Can your child communicate their needs?

-For a shy child, communicating needs such as going to the toilet or having a tummy ache might seem like a monumental challenge, especially with the more confident kids vying for attention.
+For a shy child, communicating needs such as going to the toilet or having a tummy ache might seem like a monumental challenge.

 If your little one has a tendency to be shy around other adults, it’s worth just reminding them that it’s okay to ask questions or to tell their teacher / teaching assistant what they need.
-I’d also recommend informing the teacher, just so they can keep an eye out for your child’s well-being and build up a rapport.
+Informing the teacher so they can keep an eye out for your child’s well-being and build up a rapport.

 Can your child work with others?